 We are an artist-run, independent company in downtown Toronto.
 We produce large-scale outdoor winter theatre and collaboratively created comedies that explore political institutions, public vocations, and civic life.

-We are the direct descendants of Theatre Columbus, whose co-founders, Leah Cherniak and Martha Ross, pioneered physical theatre and clown in Toronto, creating ground-breaking plays through a collaborative model that placed actors at the centre of the work.
+Co-founders, Leah Cherniak and Martha Ross,created ground-breaking plays through a collaborative model that placed actors at the centre of the work.

 Our creations uncover life on our common ground, places that we are connected to but do not visit, places that bind us together and have no roof.
-Places where individuals are cast as citizens, places where we fail, fall, and get up again.
+Places where we fail, fall, and get up again.

 Our work sits at the intersection of women, comedy, public space, and physical theatre.
 We champion anti-heroes, characters who are met in unexpected, forgotten spaces such as the public sector, the local riding office, or outdoors in the absurdity of winter.